taskmapr/ui-overlay/README.md

 ## Setup

-The library includes all necessary styles bundled.
-Simply import the CSS file:
+The library includes all necessary styles bundled. **You must import the CSS file** for the overlay to display correctly:

 ```tsx
 import '@taskmapr/ui-overlay/taskmapr-overlay.css';
 ```

+**Important**: The CSS import is required.
+The library uses scoped CSS with the `.tm-overlay-root` prefix to ensure complete isolation from your host application's styles.
+All styles are bundled into a single CSS file that is automatically included when you import the library.

-**That's it!** No additional CSS files or overrides needed.
-The library handles all styling internally.
+**No additional CSS files or overrides needed.** The library handles all styling internally with:
+- Scoped CSS selectors (prefixed with `.tm-overlay-root` in production)
+- CSS custom properties for theming
+- Zero runtime CSS injection
+- Complete isolation from host app styles

 ## 📚 Library vs Demo Code